-RECOMMENDED FOR 11TH AND 12TH GRADERS
+RECOMMENDED FOR 11TH AND 12TH GRADERS 1.0 Credit M/W both semesters

 This course is a college prep course that provides advanced study of the human body's 11 organ systems: Reproductive, Circulatory, Respiration, Digestive, Muscles, Skeletal, Lymphatic, Urinary, Endocrine, Nervous and Integumentary.
 Labs include extensive use of the microscope with some dissections.